 Program overview

 Pursue a four-year Bachelor of Engineering in Mechanical Systems Engineering at Conestoga College.
 This program is designed for those who envision a career that spans various industries, including environmental control, renewable energy, robotics, and manufacturing.
-The Mechanical Systems Engineering (MSE) degree program is delivered at the honours level and is accredited by the Canadian Engineering Accreditation Board (CEAB).
-Graduates can become professional engineers after completing mandatory work experience and passing the professional practice exam.
+The program is delivered at the honours level and is accredited by the Canadian Engineering Accreditation Board (CEAB).
+Students will engage in a project-based approach to learning, allowing them to solve real-world engineering problems while developing strong skills in design, manufacturing, and automation.

 The Bachelor of Engineering in Mechanical Systems Engineering program is structured to provide a comprehensive education over a four-year period.
 Key features of the program include:

-• Opportunities for twelve months of paid co-op experience, allowing students to apply their knowledge in a professional setting.
+• Opportunities for twelve months of paid co-op experience, allowing students to gain practical work experience.

-• Majors available in Joining or Welding after the second year, focusing on engineering design, welding processes, and robotics.
+• Majors available in Joining or Welding after the second year, focusing on interdisciplinary studies.

 Featured Experiences

-• Access to state-of-the-art labs for welding and robotics, allowing hands-on learning.
+• Access to state-of-the-art labs for welding and robotics, enhancing practical skills.

 Career Options

-• Mechanical Engineer: Design and develop mechanical systems and components for various applications.
+• Mechanical Engineer: Design and develop mechanical systems, ensuring they function efficiently and safely.

-• Manufacturing Engineer: Oversee the production process, ensuring efficiency and quality in manufacturing operations.
+• Manufacturing Engineer: Oversee the production process, optimizing manufacturing methods and improving product quality.

-• Robotics Engineer: Design and implement robotic systems for automation in industries such as manufacturing and healthcare.
+• Robotics Engineer: Design and build robotic systems for various applications, including automation and manufacturing.

-• Project Manager: Lead engineering projects, coordinating teams and resources to achieve project goals on time and within budget.
+• Project Manager: Lead engineering projects, coordinating teams and resources to ensure successful project completion.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.